iv-org/documentation/docs/community-installation-guide.md

 More info and the whole solution is available for review at https://github.com/SimplyProgrammer/Invidious-podman-LXC-VM.

+## Easypanel

+[Easypanel](https://easypanel.io) is a self-hosted Docker deployment platform, and Invidious has a one-click deployment template there: https://easypanel.io/templates/invidious.
+The template sets up Invidious with a PostgreSQL database automatically.

 ## MacOS

 Looking for contributors to this operating system.
 Please submit a new doc for MacOS at https://github.com/iv-org/documentation/blob/master/docs/community-installation-guide.md